Christian Cullen

 Christian Mathias Cullen (born 12 February 1976) is a retired New Zealand rugby union player.
 He played most of his rugby at fullback for New Zealand (the All Blacks), for the Hurricanes in the Super 12, and for Manawatu, Wellington and later Munster at provincial level.
 He was nicknamed the Paekakariki Express and was considered to be one of the most potent running fullbacks rugby has ever seen.
-With 46 tries scored in 58 tests, Cullen is the 9th-highest try-scorer in international rugby.
+With 46 tries scored in 58 tests, Cullen is the equal-11th-highest try-scorer in international rugby.

 Youth and early career

 Cullen was born in Paraparaumu and grew up in Paekākāriki, a small town north of Wellington.
 He is the youngest of three children.
 He has an elder twin brother named Shane and a sister named Anita.
-Cullen is of Irish descent; he also has Samoan and German ancestry.
+Cullen is of Irish descent; he also has Samoan, Māori and German ancestry.

 His rugby talent emerged in his high school years and he was selected in the New Zealand secondary schools team in 1993 and 1994.
 He played senior rugby for Manawatu in 1995 and scored 70 points through 12 tries, two conversions and two penalty goals.
 He was selected to the New Zealand sevens squad for tournaments in Fiji and Hong Kong.